sandeepannandi/Animation-Demos/README.md

-# DesignExperiments (Expo SDK 54)
+# Design Experiments (Expo SDK 54)

-A minimal Expo + React Native app demonstrating a vertically snapping carousel where the active card is centered and highlighted, with previous/next cards peeking above/below in a smaller, inactive state.
+A minimal Expo + React Native app demonstrating a lot of design experiments with the new SDK54.

 ## Features
 - Vertical carousel with snap-to-item behavior